All Products

 Note

-To collect and analyze the metadata of multiple MaxCompute projects at the same time, you can create multiple ODPS SQL nodes and write the metadata of these MaxCompute projects to the same data backup table.
+To analyze metadata from multiple MaxCompute projects, create multiple ODPS SQL nodes.
+Write metadata from all projects to the same backup table.

-Step 4: Analyze the projects and billable items that cause unexpected cost surges in the Expenses and Costs console
+Step 4: Analyze high-cost projects and billing items in the Fee Hub

-1. Query the instance ID (inst_id) of the high-cost job and view the execution information about the job.
+1. Query the instance ID (inst_id) of the high-cost job to view its execution details.

 1. Log on to the MaxCompute client.
-Run the use command to switch to the high-cost project that is identified in Step 4 and use TASKS_HISTORY to query the job fees.
-Sample commands:
+Use the use command to switch to the high-cost project identified in Step 4.
+Query job costs using TASKS_HISTORY.
+Here is an example:

 ,complexity